sunliang3361/fnbtools/README.md

 ## Install manually

 If you can not install properly using the above instruction.
-You can manually install the prerequisite software yourself
+You can manually install the prerequisite software yourself.
 1. Dependencies installation:

 	The following programs need to be installed and the executable commands should be in $PATH of system: